regularberry/FireballTracker/README.md

 **FireballListVC** segues to **FireballLocationVC** which creates a MKMapView and animates a meteor flying to the correct location on the map.
 I did this by disabling scrolling while the animation is playing and directing it to the center.

 # Criticisms:
-* With this meteor animation implementation, if a location is near the edge of the map and thus can't be centered, the meteor will still fly to the center.
-A literal edge case.
 * The unit tests use the live api client, a stub should be created so unit tests that rely on a network call don't fail if the network isn't working.
 * Doesn't inform user about network errors, only prints to console.